-All Recital 3 of Directive 2009/14/EC of the European Parliament and of the Council of 11 March 2009 amending Directive 94/19/EC on deposit-guarantee schemes as regards the coverage level and the payout delay.
+65 Recital 3 of Directive 2009/14/EC of the European Parliament and of the Council of 11 March 2009 amending Directive 94/19/EC on deposit-guarantee schemes as regards the coverage level and the payout delay.

-In that regard, the Authority notes that the Court of Justice has constantly held that Member States may not plead financial difficulties to justify non-compliance with the obligation laid down in Community directives.42
+- 148. In that regard, the Court of Justice has consistently held that Member States may not plead financial difficulties to justify non-compliance with the obligation laid down in EU directives.66 - 149.
 It is only when there is a total physical impossibility, for reasons beyond all control of the EEA State, that the Court of Justice has accepted that a Member State is not in breach of its obligation under secondary law.
-The only example which could be found in the case-law related to an obligation to compile and submit data to the Commission, which could not be fulfilled because the data processing centre had been destroyed by a terrorist attack43.
+The only example which could be found in the case-law related to an obligation to compile and submit data to the Commission, which could not be fulfilled because the data processing centre had been destroyed by a terrorist attack.67

-However as ruled by the Court:
+150. However as ruled by the Court:

 "Although it is true that the bomb attack [...] may have constituted a case of force majeure and created insurmountable difficulties, its effect could only have lasted a certain time, namely the time which in fact would be necessary for an administration showing a normal degree of diligence to replace the equipment destroyed and to collect and prepare the data.
 The Italian Government cannot therefore rely on that event to justify its continuing failure to comply with its obligations years later."
+68

-In the present case, while Iceland was faced with an unprecedented situation in October 2008, there was, as a matter of fact, no general declaration of unavailability of all deposits throughout the whole of the banking sector in Iceland.
-The measures taken by the Icelandic Government averted such a general crisis.

-Moreover, in any event, the breach as identified by the Authority in these proceedings has never been that Iceland was under an obligation to move all foreign deposits in full over to the new Landsbanki in October 2008.
-As a result of Iceland relying on Article 10(2) of the Directive, as it was entitled, the obligation only ran out on 23 October 2009, a year after the crisis had unfolded.
+- 151. In the present case, while Iceland was faced with an unprecedented situation in October 2008, there was, as a matter of fact, no general declaration of unavailability of all deposits throughout the whole of the banking sector in Iceland.
+The Icelandic Government took measures to avert a general run on the banks in the domestic market and a general loss of access to domestic deposits. - 152.
+Moreover, in any event, the breach as identified by the Authority in these proceedings has never been that Iceland was under an obligation to move all